-&lt;sup>1 Owing to regional insecurities, the LTBP-sponsered rehabilitation of the Centre de Rechereche en Hydrobiologie in Uvira, DR Congo was suspended on several occasions.
-These delays meant that there was not a functional chemistry laboratory in Uvira until September 1999 -a couple of months before the close of PSS fieldwork.
+&lt;sup>1 Owing to regional insecurities, the LTBP-sponsered rehabilitation of the Centre de Rechereche en Hydrobiologie in Uvira, DR Congo was suspended on several occaisions.
+These delays meant that there was not a functional chemistry laboratory in Uvira until September 1999 - a couple of months before the close of PSS fieldwork.
 Unfortunately, renewed regional insecurities precluded a visit by international PSS consultants to oversee the calibration of laboratory equipment and launching of a water-quality monitoring programme.

-The determinands varied among stations, full statistics will be available in the PSS Summary Technical report.
-In Burundi the nitrogen parameters were on average 0.5-1.0 mg/l, this is ten times greater than levels recorded in the other countries.
-Phosphorus parameters, however, were more equitably distributed, with averages of <1 $\mu$ g/l in Burundi, 5 $\mu$ g/l in Tanzania and 8 $\mu$ g/l in Zambia.
+were more equitably distributed, with averages of $<1 \mu g/l$ in Burundi, $5 \mu g/l$ in Tanzania and 8 $\mu g/l$ in Zambia.

-Phytoplankton data show that species associated with eutrophic waters are abundant in Bujumbura Bay, common in Kigoma Bay and rarer in Mpulungu Bay compared to the abundance of these species in open waters or in waters adjacent to protected catchments.
+Phytoplankton data show that eutrophic species are abundant in Bujumbura Bay, common in Kigoma Bay and rarer in Mpulungu Bay compared to the abundance of these species in open waters or in waters adjacent to protected catchments.

-All data considered suggest that Lake Tanganyika currently falls into the 'oligotrophic' category of Wetzel's classification of lake productivity levels (Wetzel,1983).
+All data considered suggest that Lake Tanganyika currently falls into the 'oligotrophic' category of Wetzel's classification of lake productivity levels.
 While not 'ultra-oligotrophic' which typically describes pristine systems, oligotrophic lakes are nonetheless considered to be healthy and not of great concern with respect to water quality as a function of nutrient enrichment.

 However, Dr. F. Chale's work in Kigoma Bay, Tanzania shows some cause for local concern.
 Kigoma Bay is about 4 km long, 3 km wide, 25 m deep and is surrounded by Kigoma Town (population 135,000) which draws its domestic water supply from the Bay.
-In water quality comparisons between Kigoma Bay and offshore waters, Kigoma Bay waters were found to be significantly higher in nutrients and 2.23 times less transparent than offshore waters (N: 56 μg/l νs 34 μg/l; P: 12.55 μg/l νs 6.47 μg/l).
-A similar trend was found in comparisons with unimpacted near-shore areas, suggesting that nutrient input into the bay from external sources is considerable.
+In water quality comparisons between Kigoma Bay and offshore waters, Kigoma Bay waters were found to be significantly higher in nutrients and 2.23 times less transparent than offshore waters (N: 56 ug/l vs 34 ug/l; P: 12.55ug/l vs 6.47 ug/l).
+A similar trend was found in comparisons with unimpacted nearshore areas, suggesting that nutrient input into the bay from external sources is considerable.
 These values are elevated enough to render Kigoma Bay 'meso-eutrophic' on Wetzel's classification of lake productivity levels.
 Kigoma lacks a waste water treatment facility.
 Many households have built toilets with pipes leading to the town's storm water drains.
 These drains thus act as conveyers for domestic effluents to enter the bay which may be responsible for the high N and P concentrations and enrichment in plant nutrients.

-3. Industrial Pollution Inventory
+Industrial Pollution Inventory

 In February 2000, PSS members from Burundi, DR Congo, Tanzania, and Zambia participated in a workshop to plan a survey of industrial pollution in their countries.
-PSS team members designed a detailed questionnaire covering the nature and quantities of chemical products, and energy used in various industries with detailed descriptions of solid and liquid waste treatment measures.
+PSS team members designed a detailed questionaire covering the nature and quantities of chemical products, and energy used in various industries with detailed descriptions of solid and liquid waste treatment measures.
 These data are currently being entered into a regional Microsoft Access Database which links to the project GIS.

 Industries are found only in the largest towns and cities along the lakeshore.
 Consequently the PSS survey was executed such places, including: Bujumbura, Burundi; Uvira, DR Congo; Kigoma, Tanzania; and Mpulungu, Zambia.
 Unfortunately security restrictions prevented visits to Kalemie, DR Congo or the palm-oil processing installations in Rumonge, Burundi.
-Each national team has submitted a report on their findings, summarised below:
+Each national team has submitted a report on their findings, summarized below: